 The following is a list of acceptable forms of identification for boarding a U.S. domestic flight:

-Hot Tip: TSA ID requirements are always changing, so if you have any concerns, it is always best to check directly on their website.
+Hot Tip: TSA ID requirements are always changing, so if you have any concerns, it is always best to check directly on its website.

 At the end of the day, the answer is pretty simple: It’s better to be safe than sorry!
 If you have an ID for your little one, bring it!
 You might not need it, but it is better than being denied boarding.